vuhung16au/MachineLearning-GenAI/Fibonacci/README.md

 | Matrix Exponentiation         | O(log n)      | O(1)             |

 As you can see, Matrix Exponentiation provides the most efficient time complexity for calculating Fibonacci numbers, especially for very large values of `n`.
 Iterative DP and Memoization offer a significant improvement over the naive recursive approach with a linear time complexity.
 The space-optimized iterative DP is the most memory-efficient linear time solution.

+## How to use the web version (index.html)

+The project includes an interactive web interface that visualizes the performance of different Fibonacci calculation algorithms and demonstrates the Fibonacci spiral.

+### Opening the web interface

+1. Navigate to the Fibonacci folder in your file explorer
+2. Open `index.html` in any modern web browser (Chrome, Firefox, Safari, etc.)

+### Features

+The web interface includes several sections:

+1. **Runtime Comparison**: Interactive charts that compare the performance of different Fibonacci calculation algorithms using both linear and logarithmic scales.

+2. **Findings**: A summary of the key observations from the performance data.

+3. **Fibonacci Sequence**: An explanation of the mathematical definition and properties of the Fibonacci sequence.

+4. **Fibonacci Spiral**: An interactive visualization of the Fibonacci spiral.
+   - Click the "Animate Spiral" button to watch the spiral form
+   - Use the "Reset" button to start over

+5. **Complexity Concepts**: Educational content about time and space complexity.

+6. **Algorithms**: Detailed explanations of each Fibonacci calculation algorithm, including code samples and complexity analysis.

+7. **Conclusion**: Summary of insights from comparing the different approaches.

+8. **References**: Links to additional resources.

+### Interpreting the Charts

+The performance charts show:
+- How execution time increases with larger input sizes
+- The practical difference between O(n) and O(log n) algorithms
+- Raw performance data in tabular form

+The logarithmic scale chart is particularly useful for visualizing the dramatic performance advantage of the Matrix Exponentiation algorithm for large inputs.